-Things I HATE: pop-ups that take over your screen, bait & switch lures, brute sales, over-promising, exaggeration, hidden conditions, fake anything, and other aggressive marketing tactics
+Things I HATE: pop-ups that take over your screen, bait & switch lures, brute sales, over-promising, hidden conditions, fake anything, and other aggressive marketing tactics

-I trust that you’re someone who cares about the reputation of your business, beyond just making a sale.
+In a nutshell, if you sign up to this list I trust that you’re someone who cares about the reputation of your business, beyond just making a sale.

-Even though my best stuff is only for email subscribers, if a topic is popular, I may expand it into a public training.
+Even though my best stuff is only for subscribers, if a topic is popular, I may expand it into a public training.
 But for now, email only.

 Here’s the deal.

 The first thing I’m sending is a free email training called: Tried & Trusted About Pages (or in short, TTAP)